martinm43/baseball_data/README.md

 # Fork purpose
 To add historical abbreviations for teams so that the repository can take data from previous seasons.

+As of 2023 additional work is now required to make this library compatible with the current version of baseball-reference, specifically to avoid rate limiting functionality which does not appear to be deterministic (i.e. waiting 10 seconds to poll between requests does not seem to work).
+Two options are currently being assessed:

+* Rewrite code and see if a fix in code exists
+* Use an alternate data source (mlb.com or potentially Fangraphs that is more data science friendly)

 # baseball_data

 Ben Kite